UoA-eResearch/vmhandbook/_doc/nesi-access-linux.md

 	chmod 600 ~/.ssh/config
 	```

-3. Login to Mahuika or Maui by simply running `ssh mahuika` or `ssh maui` in terminal

-4. Transfer files from mahuika to the VM by running `scp -r mahuika:/some/folder .`
+3. To log in to Mahuika or Maui run `ssh mahuika` or `ssh maui` in a terminal on the VM.
+To transfer files from Mahuika or Maui to the VM run `scp -r mahuika:/some/folder .` or `scp -r maui:/some/folder .` (make sure to replace /some/folder by an existing directory you have access to).

 Note: